CE C aus CE Kennzeichen E aus CE Kennzeichen

 Step 3

-When you place an order, you will be assigned your own personal CE expert who will carry out your CE marking and accompany you throughout the entire process.
-Your expert will also be at your side after the CE marking has been successfully completed.
+Upon commissioning, you will be assigned your personal easyCE expert, who will carry out your project and guide you throughout the entire process.
+Your expert will also support you after successful completion.

-We are experts in product safety and conformity
+Trust the experts of product safety and conformity

 Willy Lebherz - Founder and Managing Director of easyCE

-- Expert in product safety and conformity since 1995
+• Expert in product safety and conformity since 1995

-- Recipient of the "Medal of the Order of Merit of the Federal Republic of Germany", awarded in 1983 by the then Federal President Carl Carstens
+• Recipient of the "Medal of the Order of Merit of the Federal Republic of Germany", awarded in 1983 by the then Federal President Carl Carstens

-- Master of measurement and control technology
+• Master of measurement and control technology

-- Captain (ret.), Project Officer for Technical Logistics in the Army Material Office and Chief of the Telecommunications Repair Company
+• Captain (ret.), Project Officer for Technical Logistics in the Army Material Office and Chief of the Telecommunications Repair Company

-easyCE is a digital, dynamic engineering office with a focus on product safety and product conformity.
+easyCE is a digital, dynamic engineering office with a focus on product safety and product conformity - especially Produkt-Compliance.
 We support manufacturers, operators and dealers in designing products safely and offering them on the market in compliance.
 We are a "full-service provider" and can take over the entire conformity assessment process for you if you wish.
 To do this, we support you in carrying out risk assessments, researching standards, product analyses, developing suitable safety precautions, preparing user-friendly technical documentation, coordinating tests and all other accompanying measures. easyCE was founded in southern Germany, but is now active globally.